Wiqzard/Quantum-Convolutional-Neural-Network-Stock-Broker/README.md

 # Quantum-Convolutional-Neural-Network-Stock-Broker
-Based on "Algorithmic financial trading with deep convolutional neural networks: Time series to image conversion approach".
+Based on "Algorithmic financial trading with deep convolutional neural networks: Time series to image conversion approach" and \
+"Quanvolutional Neural Networks:Powering Image Recognition with Quantum Circuits"
 ## Data

 *  Google stock close price from 01.01.2015 to 30.09.2022 (yfinance).